sengstacken/sengstacken/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Machine Learning solutions on AWS
+- 🔭 I’m currently working on Machine Learning solutions on AWS SageMaker
-- 📫 How to reach me: ...
+- 📫 How to reach me: [linkedin](https://www.linkedin.com/in/sengstacken/)